Wes Farrell: Career

 Farrell also produced material for Elephant's Memory, whose songs "Jungle Gym at the Zoo" and Old Man Willow feature in the 1969 movie Midnight Cowboy.
 He also produced two mid-1970s albums for British singer Lulu.

 Farrell founded Chelsea Records in 1972.

 Personal life

-In 1965, he married Joan Arthurs, and they had a daughter, named Dawn.
+In 1965, he married Joan Arthurs, and they had a daughter.
 Farrell and Arthurs divorced in 1972.
 He was married to actress/singer Tina Sinatra (daughter of Frank) in 1974, and to actress Pamela Hensley in 1978; both marriages ended in divorce.
-Farrell was later married to real estate broker Jean Inman and had two children, named Wesley and Sky.
-(Sky, a collage artist, died April 29, 2014 at age 28.)
+Farrell was later married to real estate broker Jean Inman and had two children.

 Farrell died of cancer aged 56 in 1996 in Coconut Grove, Florida.